-It’s my job to work as my client’s financial ‘lifesaver’ to ensure that they swim between the flags and that they don’t get in over their heads.
-We help our clients with managing how much they spend, investments, property investments, mortgage choice, tax strategies, maximising super, choosing the right insurance and more.
+It’s my job to work as my client’s financial ‘lifesaver’ to ensure that they swim between the flags and don’t get in over their heads.
+We help our clients with managing how much they spend, investments, property investments, mortgages, tax strategies, maximising super, choosing the right insurance and more.
 We put in place a plan to work towards their goals and chosen outcomes and help our clients to stay on track.

 Every two years I head to Snowmass, Colorado for up to three weeks skiing with the family, and it’s something that I look forward to.
 I really want to invest in these early years, to set them all up for the future and to ensure that I provide my children with all the same experiences I had, and more.

 I think of my personal wealth plan in the same manner as we do with our clients.
 So that means I break things down into lifestyle, nest egg, active and estate assets.

 Lifestyle: We own our own home in Rozelle, and feel that we will be quite comfortable in this property for the next four to five years.
 As a family we also have several different cash accounts to better manage our spending to fund things like large bills, emergencies, holidays and a little fun stuff.

 Nest egg: Our principal asset here is our superannuation monies, and a recently established wealth plan that we regularly contribute to that will be the seed asset for our kids education funds.
 I have invested in shares and property since my early twenties, and this is the category I see growing over the next few years.

 Active: Like many small business owners, our largest asset outside of our family home is that of our business.
 Over the next several years, as we develop and grow this business, I expect that this asset will allow us the opportunity to consistently grow our lifestyle and nest egg assets, and certainly drive down our home mortgage.